 How Do I Power Down My PROA7 Security System?

-To power down the Honeywell Home PROA7, remove the set screw on the bottom edge of the panel.
-Swing the bottom of the panel forward to disengage from the mounting plate, this removes AC power.
+To power down the PROA7, enter the tools menu and choose System Shutdown.
+Then, remove the set screw on the panel's bottom edge.
+Disengage the panel from the mounting plate to remove AC power.
 Flip the panel over and unplug the battery connector.
 The process differs when using the desk stand.

 Powering Down When Wall Mounted: